Self-portraits by women painters

-Female self-portrait in painting is the representation of a person of the female gender painted by herself.

-While using pictorial techniques and responding to the motivations of the self-portrait in general, the female self-portrait differentiates itself from the male by aspects concerning the physiognomy, the anatomy and the physiology of the subject represented, or related to his psychology.
+Many women painters have turned their hand to self-portraiture.
+While using pictorial techniques and responding to the motivations of the self-portrait in general, the female self-portrait differentiates itself from the male by aspects concerning the physiognomy, the anatomy and the physiology of the subject represented, or related to her psychology.

 Self-portraiture, as an artistic genre, has played a fundamental role throughout the history of art, serving as a medium through which artists explore their own identity, inner reflections, and their relationship to the outside world.
 However, when women portray themselves, self-portraiture takes on additional meanings, often subverting social and artistic norms.
 For women artists, the practice of self-portraiture has historically represented a territory of claiming space in a predominantly male world, in which their contributions were often ignored or marginalized.

 Place of the female self-portrait

-The female self-portrait has long been considered a minor variety of portraiture.
+The female self-portrait was long considered a minor variety of portraiture.
 Of the famous collection of self-portraits exhibited in the Vasari Corridor in 1973, only 21 (5%) were by women.
-In exhibition catalogues and works devoted to self-portraiture published between 1936 and 2016, most often signed by male authors, the place of the female self-portrait in painting is often even less than 5%, or 5 to 10%, sometimes from 10 to less than 20%; however, a more recent work (2021) grants it almost parity.
+In exhibition catalogues and works devoted to self-portraiture published between 1936 and 2016, most often by male authors, the place of the female self-portrait in painting is often less than 5%, or 5 to 10%, sometimes from 10 to less than 20%; however, a more recent work (2021) grants it almost parity.

-It therefore appears that, depending on the era and the gender of the authors or curators of the exhibitions, the share of the female self-portrait in painting is evaluated in a very variable way; the recent increase is not the consequence of a renewed activity of the artists concerned, but that of a positive re-evaluation, from the 1970s, of the contribution of women in painting.
-Nevertheless, taking into account the fact that the female self-portrait appeared more than a century after the male self-portrait, and that for a long time there were fewer female artists, it would seem quite reasonable to place the proportion at a maximum of 15-20%.
+It therefore appears that, depending on the era and the gender of the authors or curators of the exhibitions, the share of the female self-portrait in painting is evaluated in a very variable way; the recent increase is not the consequence of a renewed activity of the artists concerned, but of a positive re-evaluation, from the 1970s, of the contribution of women in painting.
+Nevertheless, taking into account the fact that the female self-portrait appeared more than a century after the male self-portrait, and that for a long time there were fewer female artists, it would seem quite reasonable to place the proportion at a maximum of 15–20%.
 This figure is unlikely to change much in the future, as the self-portrait in painting has declined sharply during the 20th century, marked by new pictorial movements leading to what has been called the "disappearance of the figure", or "crisis of mimetic representation", and by the rise of photography and then digital art.

-The artists
+Artists

 The celebrities

 The artists who appear in the "Top 5" of the works referenced above are Sofonisba Anguissola, Artemisia Gentileschi, Frida Kahlo, Angelica Kauffmann and Élisabeth Vigée Le Brun, followed by Rosalba Carriera, Lavinia Fontana, Paula Modersohn-Becker, Helene Schjerfbeck and Suzanne Valadon.
-Although they produced very few self-portraits, the impressionists Berthe Morisot and Mary Cassatt are often cited, as well as the pioneering Catharina van Hemessen and the iconic Tamara de Lempicka.
+Although they produced very few self-portraits, the Impressionists Berthe Morisot and Mary Cassatt are often cited, as well as the pioneering Catharina van Hemessen and the iconic Tamara de Lempicka.